 So it does mean you will need to have enough reserve equity in your account or be willing to add more.

 Provided sensible risk management is followed this shouldn’t be a problem because the general rule is that each trade position should be small relative to the account’s capital.

 The three choices when handling a losing position are recovery, abandonment, or do nothing.
 Abandoning and waiting are both passive.
-Recovering the position is nearly always possible but it requires decisive action and a willingness to accept higher risks.
+Recovering the position may be possible but it requires decisive action and a willingness to accept higher risks.

 Dealing with losing trades is as much a mental battle as it is a financial one.
 It’s never easy to confront a trade that’s gone bad but the quicker that a decisive action is started, the better the chances of a successful recovery.